DeerTears/Palettes-for-Gamemaking-Artists/README.md

 **Step 4.** Make a pull-request.

 Don't worry about explaining what the pull-request it is since this isn't a big repo anyways.

+## Note

+The provided Asesprite palettes should also work with GIMP.